Jim McKean: Early career

 After a high school football career as a star quarterback, McKean received athletic scholarship offers to 35 U.S. schools.
 Instead, he played junior football with the NDG Maple Leafs and then professionally with the Montreal Alouettes and the Saskatchewan Roughriders of the Canadian Football League.
-Though McKean desired to make it as a quarterback, he was forced into the punter role when he was traded to Saskatchewan in 1967; the Roughriders were quarterbacked by CFL standout Ron Lancaster.
-That would be his last year in the CFL.
+Though McKean wanted to make it as a quarterback, he was forced into the punter role when he was traded to Saskatchewan in 1967; the Roughriders were quarterbacked by CFL standout Ron Lancaster.
+That was McKean's last year in the CFL.

 McKean had attended NHL referee school and worked as a college hockey referee during the football offseasons.
 McKean attended baseball umpire school in 1970, then worked in the minor leagues before joining the American League.
 His minor league service included work in the Florida State League, the Florida Instructional League, the Eastern League, the Puerto Rico Winter League and the International League.